-“I thought I would just ‘shoot my shot’,” she said, laughing, “I live on the west side, and my interview was in the East Valley.
+“I thought I would just ‘shoot my shot’,” said Delos Santos.
+“I live on the west side, and my interview was in the East Valley.
 I even went to church after and asked for a sign.”

 She was nervous because she was a green card holder and wasn’t sure if being a non-citizen would hurt her chances.

 Delos Santos had nothing to worry about.
 She got the call right away.
 She had landed an engineering internship with SRP’s Metering Department.

 After her internship, she joined the company full time, first as a technician and then eventually as a rotational engineer.
 In the time since, she has realized that opportunities to grow engineering and career skills are nearly endless at SRP, especially when you continue to expand your network.